-As required under California's Medi-Cal 2020 demonstration, DHCS also engaged the UCLA Center for Health Policy to assess the DMC-ODS Program in accordance with the CMS-approved evaluation plan.
+As required under California's Medi-Cal 2020 demonstration, DHCS also engaged the UCLA Integrated Substance Abuse Programs to assess the DMC-ODS Program in accordance with the CMS-approved evaluation plan.
 The evaluation report was issued on September 16, 2019 based on data collected in 2018 and early 2019, with earlier periods used for comparison purposes where available.